aosabook/500lines/contingent/chapter.rst

 4. Return its result.

 To intercept task calls,
-the ``Project`` leverages a key Python: *function decorators*.
+the ``Project`` leverages a key Python feature: *function decorators*.
 A decorator is allowed to process or transform a function at the moment that it is being defined.
-The ``Project.task`` decorator uses this opportunity to package every task inside another function, a *wrapper*, allowing a quite clean separation of responsibilities.
+The ``Project.task`` decorator uses this opportunity to package every task inside another function, a *wrapper*, allowing a clean separation of responsibilities.
 The wrapper worries about graph and stack management — of which the task function remains blissfully ignorant — while each task function can focus on